Sarawak Laksa Recipe

 Here's the recipe for six servings of delicious Sarawak Laksa...

-- 1 packet Sarawak Laksa paste.
+- 1 packet Sarawak Laksa paste (available for purchase below).
 We'll use the paste as it is much easier than preparing the broth from scratch.

 - 300 gm medium size prawns